- Population: 48.7 million

 - Started work in Colombia: 2001, Venezuela crisis response - 2018

-Colombia is a lifeline for Venezuelans fleeing insecurity, instability and violence.
-Hundreds of thousands of Venezuelans have crossed the border and that number continues to rise.
+Colombia is a lifeline for Venezuelans who have left due to insecurity, instability and violence.
+At least 1 million Venezuelans have crossed the border to seek refuge and that number continues to rise.
 The IRC launched an emergency response to provide lifesaving support to those in need.

 What caused the current crisis in Colombia?

-Violence and economic crisis have forced over 1.5 million Venezuelans to flee the country since 2014.
+Violence and economic crisis have forced over 3 million Venezuelans to leave the country since 2014.

-As of July 2018, an estimated 820,000 have sought safety in Colombia and 35,000 reach official crossing points every day to purchase food and receive vital medical assistance; thousands do not return.
+An estimated 1 million have sought safety in Colombia and at least 35,000 reach official crossing points every day to purchase food and receive vital medical assistance; approximately 5,000 do not return.
 Others cross illegally and are exposed to recruitment and robbery by Colombian organized crime groups.

 As political conflict and economic turmoil continue to overtake Venezuela, there is no end in sight for this crisis.